Clue355/docker_image_demo/README.md

 `Note: After running docker compose down the image you pulled will still exist on your local computer`

-For production you just replace app-dev with app-prod
+`Note: For production you just replace app-dev with app-prod`

 ## Useful Docker commands